tomickigrzegorz/autocomplete/README.md

 ### IE10, IE11

-Will work if you use polyfill for promise.
+Will work if you use polyfill for promise and closest.
 There are three ways to add this polyfill:

 1. Add the following script to your html